Biometrics Required – Working Holiday Canada (IEC 2019)

 Looking to come to Canada under International Experience Canada (IEC) for a Working Holiday, Internship or Young Professional permit?
 How about with a College Co-Op Program for Study & Work in Canada?
-If you’re wanting to apply for IEC 2019 or a study permit, you will want to read this update!
+In both cases, if you’re planning to apply for International Experience Canada (IEC) 2019 or a study permit for Canada, you will want to read this update!

 Starting July 31, 2018, you may need to give your fingerprints and photos (biometrics) when you apply for a visitor visa, study or work permit, or permanent residence if you are from Europe, the Middle East or Africa.